David Seaman: International career

 Seaman remained the first choice under the management of Glenn Hoddle for the 1998 FIFA World Cup in France.
 Seaman kept two clean sheets in the group stage as England finished second behind Romania.
 In the round of 16 England faced Argentina.
 Seaman conceded a penalty as the game finished 2–2, before England lost on penalties.
-Kevin Keegan selected him for UEFA Euro 2000, where he started against both Portugal and Germany but sustained an injury in his warm-up exercises for the third game against Romania and was replaced by Nigel Martyn.
+Kevin Keegan selected him for UEFA Euro 2000 in Belgium and the Netherlands, where he started against both Portugal and Germany but sustained an injury in his warm-up exercises for the third game against Romania and was replaced by Nigel Martyn.
 England lost the match and went out in the first round.

-Seaman was part of Sven-Göran Eriksson's 2002 FIFA World Cup squad and played every game as England reached the quarter-finals, turning back a second-half offensive to shut out arch-rivals Argentina 1–0 in the group stage after English captain David Beckham scored a penalty.
-However, in the quarter-final against Brazil, Seaman was caught off his line by Ronaldinho's long-range free kick, as England lost 2–1; he blamed himself for the error.
+Seaman was part of Sven-Göran Eriksson's 2002 FIFA World Cup squad and played every game in South Korea and Japan as England reached the quarter-finals, turning back a second-half offensive to shut out arch-rivals Argentina 1–0 in the group stage after English captain David Beckham scored a penalty.
+In the quarter-final against Brazil, Seaman was caught off his line by Ronaldinho's long-range free kick, as England lost 2–1; he blamed himself for the error.

 The result led to a debate about whether Seaman should remain England's number one.
 He remained England's first-choice goalkeeper until a Euro 2004 qualifier in October 2002 against Macedonia.
 In this match, he let in a goal directly from a corner kick by Artim Šakiri in a 2–2 draw and brought further press criticism.
 This was Seaman's last appearance for the England national team, as Eriksson dropped him in favour of David James.